strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/TCPDump/TCPDump.md

 This is showing all the ipv6 traffic.

 We can also specify network ranges.
-This is very usefull when you are seeing traffic either to or from a range of IP addresses.
+This is very useful when you are seeing traffic either to or from a range of IP addresses.
 For example, this can help us answer questions like "are there any other systems talking to this IP address range?"

 Think of an attacker using multiple systems on a network range to disperse their C2 traffic.

 $`tcpdump -n -r magnitude_1hr.pcap net 192.168.99.0/24`

-Here is a great resoruce to try some more options:
+Here is a great resource to try some more options:

 https://danielmiessler.com/study/tcpdump/